TianqiLi7398/deadbeat/data/Nov_30_Readme.md

-# Data collected in Dec 7
+# Data collected in Nov 30

 ## Experiments: 3 Trails
 In each trail, there are 2 mins long data collected.
-- Qualysis(Camera): 1kHz Capture rate, Unit mm
+- Qualysis(Camera): 1kHz Capture rate, Unit in pixel
 - Arduino(Motor): 100Hz Capture rate, Unit rad
 *** Specially, in the end of first trail, you can see there is a failure jump.
 Please exclude that.